AdobeDocs/campaign-standard.en/help/integrating/using/creating-email-experience-manager.md

 1. Add **[!UICONTROL Personalization fields]** through the **[!UICONTROL Text & Personalization]** component.
 Each component corresponds to a specific usage: inserting images, adding personalization, etc.

-    For more information, watch the following video.
+    For more information, watch the following video:
     >[!VIDEO](https://video.tv.adobe.com/v/29998)

 1. From the **[!UICONTROL Workflow]** tab, select the **[!UICONTROL Approve for Adobe Campaign]** validation workflow.
 You will not be able to send an email in Adobe Campaign if it uses a content that has not been approved.

 1. Once the content and sending parameters are defined, you can proceed to approving, preparing, and sending the email in Adobe Campaign Standard.

-    For more information, watch the following video.
+    For more information, watch the following video:

     >[!VIDEO](https://video.tv.adobe.com/v/23721)